S

 Amy 11012

-English Congregation
+English Congregation, Mike Curb Congregation

 Writers Roger Cook and Roger Greenaway were also recording artsits, using the name David & Jonathan.